chaitu-p04/Literature-review-summarizer/README.md

 PWC API Key (for the Papers with Code API)

+For front end: React Bootstrap
+For backend : Flask

 Setup
 Clone the repository or download the source code.
 Create a .env file in the project directory by removing the .example part in the '.env.example' file save it as .env